Review and sample video and photos of DJI's new Mavic Air 2 Drone.

-How fish processors in Ghana trade-off between their livelihoods and exposure to cancer-causing toxicants such as PAHs, and how climate-related shocks and human activities are shaping the mobility of migrant fishers.
+Fish processors in Ghana trade-off between their livelihoods and exposure to cancer-causing toxicants such as PAHs.
+Climate-related shocks, overfishing, and other human activities are also shaping the mobility of migrant fishers.

 Nicknamed after Ghana's current president, the 8 years old 'Akufo-Addo' is engaged in hazardous child labour on the margins of Accra, Ghana's capital city.
 See how he navigates the fringes of Agbogbloshie, an area once listed alongside Chernobyl and Dzershinsk.

 Hi, Muntaka Chasant here.
-I'm, among many other things, an entrepreneur and a social documentary photographer.
+I'm, among many other things, an entrepreneur and a multiple international awards winning documentary photographer.
 I'm here on the front lines of urban struggle — only with my wits and cameras — capturing key moments, collecting untold stories, and helping to forge new paths.